Godflesh: A World Lit Only by Fire and Post Self (2014–2021)

-Purge (2022–present)
+Purge, Decay and final studio album (2022–present)

 Godflesh had started work on a new album by January 2022, and a live album documenting the performance of Pure at Roadburn 2013, titled Pure : Live, was released in November that year.
 The band's ninth studio album, Purge, was released in June 2023, preceded by the singles "Nero" and "Land Lord".
-Near the end of the following year, on 6 December 2024, Godflesh released A World Lit Only by Dub, a remix album of 2014's A World Lit Only by Fire that had been in the works since 2013.
+On 6 December 2024, A World Lit Only by Dub, a remix album of 2014's A World Lit Only by Fire that had been in the works since 2013, was released.
+On 30 October 2025 at the Scala in London, the band supported this release with what would be their final live performance; Godflesh played two sets, the first of which consisted of dub versions of their songs.
+This was the second remix set the band had played after the 1997 show at The Garage.

+On 5 March 2026, Broadrick announced that he had undergone open abdominal surgery for an inguinal hernia.
+Due to complications that have left him unable to perform the intense vocal style required for the band's music, he stated that Godflesh would no longer perform live.
+Following the release of their penultimate album, Decay, on 25 September 2026, Broadrick intends to complete the final Godflesh album, which has already been written, tentatively titled The End.
+After that, Godflesh releases will focus on dub mixes and previously recorded live performances.
+Broadrick also has plans for a new solo project.

 Style and influence

 Musical style and legacy

 Drawing inspiration from early industrial and noise groups such as Throbbing Gristle and Whitehouse, as well as from ambient musician Brian Eno, noise rock band Swans, post-punk innovators Killing Joke and also Siouxsie and the Banshees and Public Image Ltd., fellow Birmingham heavy metal band Black Sabbath and a wide range of hip hop artists such as Public Enemy, Eric B. & Rakim and Run-DMC, (Note: Influences on Godflesh: